The Feast of Christ the King of the Universe

 *of the stranger in us needing to be made welcome,

-the sick and the prisoner within us who must be visited.
+*the sick and the prisoner within us who needs visiting.

 Liturgical Resources for the Year of Matthew